-The final step in this process is to have the final, corrected draft of the thesis and submitted electronically according to University requirements (http://grad.uc.edu/student-life/graduate_studenthandbook/policy_masters/theses_researchprojects_examinations.html).
+The final step in this process is to have the final, corrected draft of the thesis and submitted electronically according to Graduate School and University requirements.
+Please noted that electronic thesis submission deadlines are well in advance of graduation and may be found on the Graduate School Graduation Deadlines page.